-Members of Congress have also used their influence to raise funds donated to organizations that currently battle systemic racism.
-Representatives Ilhan Omar, Ayanna Pressley, Alexandria Ocasio-Cortez, and Rashida Tlaib — the four lawmakers known as “the Squad” — have been fundraising through Act Blue to raise $50,000 for grassroots organizations in Minneapolis, the city where George Floyd was killed.
+Members of Congress have also used their influence to raise funds that are donated to organizations currently battling systemic racism.
+Representatives Ilhan Omar, Ayanna Pressley, Alexandria Ocasio-Cortez and Rashida Tlaib — the four lawmakers known as “the Squad” — have been fundraising through Act Blue to raise $50,000 for grassroots organizations in Minneapolis, the city where George Floyd was killed.

 What Can We as South Asians Do to Help Congress?

 One hundred years ago, a Congress that was made up of culturally, religiously and racially-diverse individuals would have seemed impossible.
 Today, it is a reality and in the two years since the 116th Congress was established, several plans have been made to improve the way our country is governed and how citizens are treated.
 In the case of the Black Lives Matter movement, many of the leading legislators who have called for action and written bills have been Black.
 They have been supported by some white members of Congress and many representatives of color, including South Asians.